tornadocash/tornado-trees-proposal/README.md

 1. turn on estimateGas on deposits
 1. use cache events for mining
 1. set notification on index page.
 "Mining is temporally unavailable"

+#### Relayer

+1. update tornadoProxy and instances addresses on relayer

 #### root updater